symfony/symfony-docs/controller/value_resolver.rst

 You can target a resolver by passing its name as ``ValueResolver``'s first argument.
 For convenience, built-in resolvers' names are their FQCN.

+.. versionadded:: 8.2

+    ``SourceValueResolverInterface`` and the ability to target several resolvers for the same argument were introduced in Symfony 8.2.

 Resolvers that only select where a value comes from, such as the ones behind the :ref:`MapQueryParameter <controller_map-request>` and :ref:`MapRequestHeader <controller_map-request-header>` attributes, implement